aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 ## Download and build the AWS SDK for C++

 **Note**: The AWS CDI SDK was tested with AWS SDK version 1.8.46.

+**Note**: The AWS SDK for C++ is essential for metrics gathering functions of AWS CDI SDK to operate properly.
+Although not recommended, see [these instructions](./README.md#customer-option-to-disable-the-collection-of-performance-metrics-by-the-aws-cdi-sdk) to learn how to optionally disable metrics gathering.

 1. Follow the instructions from the [AWS SDK Developer guide](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup.html) taking note of the following.
     - Additional files for AWS performance metrics gathering need to be copied from the AWS CDI SDK directory to the AWS SDK directory before running any of the ```cmake``` commands.
 Windows Explorer or a Powershell command like ```copy -recurse .\aws-cpp-sdk-cdi\ <path to AWS SDK>``` from the top level AWS CDI SDK can be used to perform this step.